Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 If you’re up for some fascinating sightseeing and a magnificent walk through history, our Bodrum Ephesus Tour is exactly what you need.
 Take an amazing stroll through the past of one of the greatest empires the world has ever seen.

-Our lovely whole day escapade, starts with a comfy drive from your hotel in Bodrum.
-During this cozy drive, we will take a break in Mugla, and have a delightful open buffet breakfast at the charming local restaurant.
+Bodrum Ephesus Tour starts with a comfy drive from your hotel.
+During this cozy drive, we will take a break in Bafa Lake, and have a delightful open buffet breakfast at the charming local restaurant.
+You may bring some brekfast boxes or you can purchase breakfast in this restaurant.
 After a tasty meal, we will continue our drive to the ancient city of Ephesus.
-During this two-hour ride our professional guide will inform you about the about the program, as well as our destinations..
+During this two-hour ride our professional guide will inform you about the about the program, as well as our destinations.

 We will also visit the House of Virgin Mary, which is believed to be the last residence of the Blessed Virgin Mary.
 It is recorded in some historical writings that St. John brought Virgin Mary to Ephesus after the death of Christ.
 According to the records, there was a small house built for her on Bulbuldagi Mountain.
 The Pope declared The House of Virgin Mary as one of the centers of Christian pilgrimage.

 You will also see some impressive ruins, including the The Odeon, State Agora, The Prytaneion, Domitian Square, Hercules Gate, The Fountain of Trajan, Temple of Hadrian, walk through the Curetes Street, Celsius Library, The Gymnasium, The Grand Theatre, The Arcadian Way, and much more.
 All of these monuments remain well preserved.
 They are a beacon of Christianity, and constant reminder of great history of this ancient city.

 Don’t miss this unique opportunity to see Turkey’s best features and learn something about the foundations of one of the greatest empires in the history of mankind.